meltano/sdk/docs/parent_streams.md

 3. If the parent stream's replication key won't get updated when child items are changed, indicate this by adding `ignore_parent_replication_key = True` in the child stream class declaration.
-4. If the number of _parent_ items is very large (thousands or tends of thousands), you can optionally set `state_partitioning_keys` on the child stream to specify a subset of context keys to use in state bookmarks.
+4. If the number of _parent_ items is very large (thousands or tens of thousands), you can optionally set `state_partitioning_keys` on the child stream to specify a subset of context keys to use in state bookmarks.
 (When not set, the number of bookmarks will be equal to the number of parent items.)